saadl27/PuckoPolis/README.md

     >SendUint8ToComputer(uint8_t* data, uint16_t size);
     >```

-- Then on the computer side you need to run the python script **plotImage.py**.
+- Then, on the computer side you need to run the python script **plotImage.py**.
 You can open a terminal from VSCode, by right-clicking on the script and selecting `Open in Integrated Terminal` then in this terminal run this command:
     ><div class="box"><pre>
     ># Replace "SerialMonitorDevice" by your e-puck2 SerialMonitor device name
     >python plotimage.py SerialMonitorDevice
     ></pre></div>

 >[!WARNING]
->You will most certainly have errors because it lacks python packages necessary for the use of this script.
+>You will most certainly have errors because it lacks python packages necessary for the usage of this script.
 >
->You can refer to the **README.md** located into the **Scripts\_python** folder provided for more informations about how to use these scripts and what about python dependences.
+>Refer to the **README.md** located in the **Scripts\_python** folder provided for more informations about how to use these scripts and python dependencies.
 >
 >It is also an opportunity to benefit from the `e-puck2` environment set up with pyenv during the installation of VSCode for e-puck2.
-These package will be installed **ONLY** in this environment.
+These package will be installed **ONLY** in this environment, and not on your whole system.

 > `Task 1`
 >- In the thread `ProcessImage`, use the code provided to read images from the camera and write a simple loop to extract one color of your choice from the images (you need to do bits manipulations)